User-generated content marketing almost seems like a dream scenario for an inbound marketing team.

 As we say, user-generated content marketing campaigns are a dream come true for inbound marketing teams.

 For one thing, such campaigns work.
-According to a report by The Bazaarvoice, retail shoppers who interact with user-generated content are 97% more likely to convert than those who do not, and brands see a 78% conversion lift when customers interact with UGC.
+According to a report by Business Insider, retail shoppers who interact with user-generated content are 97% more likely to convert than those who do not, and brands see a 78% conversion lift when customers interact with UGC.

 Additionally, average order values go up 10% for retailers and 8% for brands when user-generated content is involved, with revenues increasing 106% and 75% respectively.